Communication Services

 Eligibility For Services

-In order to be eligible to receive communication services from DSP, the applicant must be registered as a UC Berkeley student and provide appropriate documentation of their disability to DSP.
-To request communication services, please visit:https://dsp.berkeley.edu/students/new-students
+To receive communication services from DSP, the applicant must be registered as a UC Berkeley student and provide appropriate documentation of their disability to DSP.
+Visit the New Student page to find more information about submitting documents and requesting services.

 Faculty Communicating with Student.